 Step 2: Freestyle your sectioning.

 You can section hair off into four equal sections, focusing on one section at a time.
-Alternatively, you can freestyle.
-Part a small to medium section of hair, it doesn’t have to be perfect.
-If you are going for a neat look, create square-, triangle- or diamond-shaped partings for each section.
+Alternatively, you can freestyle: Part a small to medium section of hair (it doesn’t have to be perfect!).
+If you’re going for a more uniform look, create square-, triangle- or diamond-shaped partings for each section using the end of a fishtail or rat-tail comb.

 Step 3: Begin to braid!